 (3) "Cell" means the intersection of the offense score (or seriousness category) and the offender score on a two-variable guideline matrix.

 (i) Home detention;

-(ii) A corrections options program established under law which requires the individual to participate in home detention, inpatient treatment, or other similar programs involving terms and conditions that constitute the equivalent of confinement;
+(ii) A corrections options program established under law which requires the individual to participate in home detention, inpatient/residential treatment, or other similar programs involving terms and conditions that constitute the equivalent of confinement;

 (a) "Departure" means a judicially imposed sentence that falls outside of the recommended sentencing guidelines range.